 Does Turkey Bacon Taste Like Bacon?

 Turkey bacon doesn’t taste exactly like bacon, but the flavor profiles are closer than you might expect.
 In fact, if you don’t tell people that they’re eating turkey bacon, they might assume they’re eating regular bacon.
+This is particularly true if you’re serving the bacon in a BLT or similar sandwich.

 This similarity works best if you’re including turkey bacon in a dish, rather than eating it on its own.
 The other ingredients help to mask the differences in taste and texture still further.